holgi/xkcd_dialogs/README.md

 xkcd display by [Freies Labor Hildesheim][freieslabor].
 And now I want to build one myself.

-The [repo][display] will one day hopefully contain a build instructions and the required software to run is.
+The [repo of the display][display] will one day hopefully contain a build instructions and the required software to run is.
 But please be patient, I'm just starting this.